weilianlow/pytest-bdd-demo/README.md

-# pytest-bdd-demo
+# new-rcmd-api-test
-This project provides a demo on how pytest-bdd works.
+This project covers the backend testing for recommendation using pytest-bdd.

 ## Installation
 1. Git clone git repo.